frameworklabs/SynchrosphereDemo/README.md

     exec { val.speed = Float(0) }
 }
 ```
-For this and other demos which use the sensor, a sublcass of `DriveController` called `DriveWithSensorController` was created which runs the `Syncs.SensorStreamer` activity concurrently with the `DriveWithSensorController` activity defined by the specific the subclass (`SensorSquareMeterController` in the case of this demo).
+For this and other demos which use the sensor, a subclass of `DriveController` called `DriveWithSensorController` was created which runs the `Syncs.SensorStreamer` activity concurrently with the `DriveWithSensorController` activity defined by the specific the subclass (`SensorSquareMeterController` in the case of this demo).

 #### Sensor - Follow Path

 In this last demo, the robot will follow a path given by a list of waypoints.
 On every tick of the clock, the robots' speed and heading is adjusted to reach a point on the trajectory which is a few time-steps ahead.
-The algorighm is a variant of the Pure Pursuit Controller algorithm but uses as lookahead a position defined by time and not by location of the robot.
+The algorithm is a variant of the Pure Pursuit Controller algorithm but uses as lookahead a position defined by time and not by location of the robot.
 The details of algorithm can be seen in the code, but the general outline is like this:

 ```Swift
 activity (name.DriveWithSensorController, [name.sample], [name.speed, name.heading]) { val in